5 Useful WordPress Functions You Didn’t Know Existed

 UPDATE: WordPress has recently deprecated this function and replaced it with esc_url() and esc_url_raw().
 Definitely stay current with the functions you use.

-This function takes a URL input and tests it to make sure it is structured correctly.
-It can add the http:// to the front of a URL if it’s missing, it converts ampersands to their correct HTML character, and a few other things that fix poorly structured URLs.
+to the front of a URL if it’s missing, it converts ampersands to their correct HTML character, and a few other things that fix poorly structured URLs.

-There are use-cases a-plenty, but the one that comes to my mind is the ability to let a user enter a URL in a theme options or plugin settings page, and NOT require them to “include http://“.
-If the function did nothing else, that alone would make it useful to me.
+There are use-cases a-plenty, but the one that comes to my mind is the ability to let a user enter a URL in a theme options or plugin settings page, and NOT require them to “include http://

 You can check out the function reference on the Codex here, or you can check out the source code for the function here.